1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Food Why It Causes Constipation Gut-Friendly Swap

-Dairy (cheese, ice cream) Binding effect, low fiber Plant milks, probiotic yogurts
+Dairy (cheese, ice cream) Binding effect, low amount of fiber Plant milks, probiotic yogurts

-Red Meat Slow to digest, displaces fiber Lean poultry, fish, beans
+Red Meat Difficult to digest, pushes out fiber Lean poultry, fish, beans

 Refined Grains Low in fiber, causes blood sugar spikes Whole grains, oats